Notification

 New process for Data Transfer storage access (available in November 2024)

 Starting in November 2024, you can begin migrating users that need access to Data Transfer storage buckets from Google Groups to a new Ad Manager user role permission.
 Users in the Administrator role will be able to access the storage buckets by default.
-For other users, you can add them to a user role with the new "View data transfer buckets" permission.
+For other users, you can add them to a user role with the new “View data transfer buckets” permission.
+Access based on the new permission becomes available on December 3, 2024.
 Learn more about the migration

 Old process for Data Transfer storage access (available until January 2025)